 - After completion of all three steps, you will receive an email with the subject "Congratulations on becoming ACE Educated" and a badge that is required for all coaches.

 - The badge will say Volunteer Coach Educated ACE Level 1, Level 2 or Level 3 depending on how many years you have been completing your ACE training.

 - Please forward the completion email to Safety@nsplsoftball.com and your division head

-- If you have any questions or problems with the process contact NSPLCoaches@gmail.com.
+- If you have any questions or problems with the process, please contact Safety@nsplsoftball.com

-Majors Division - One (1) head coach and one (1) assistant coach are assigned to a team before the draft.
-After the teams are created a third coach may be added.
+Majors Division and above One (1) head coach and one (1) assistant coach are assigned to a team before the draft.
+After the teams are drafted a third coach may be added.